Stuart Fairchild Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.08 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers have a 4.15 team ERA that ranks 13th among all league pitching staffs.

-- The Brewers rank 25th in baseball in home runs surrendered (76 total, 1.3 per game).
+- Brewers pitchers combine to give up 77 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- Rea (2-3 with a 4.89 ERA and 35 strikeouts in 42 1/3 innings pitched) makes the start for the Brewers, his ninth of the season.
+- Houser makes the start for the Brewers, his sixth of the season.
+He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.

-- His last appearance came on Sunday against the San Francisco Giants, when the righty went six innings, surrendering four earned runs while allowing five hits.
+- His most recent appearance came on Tuesday against the Toronto Blue Jays, when the right-hander went 4 1/3 innings, surrendering six earned runs while allowing 11 hits.

-- In nine games this season, the 32-year-old has put up an ERA of 4.89, with 7.4 strikeouts per nine innings.
-Opponents are batting .234 against him.
+- The 30-year-old has put together a 4.07 ERA and 6.3 strikeouts per nine innings in five games this season, while giving up a batting average of .314 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.